🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Hall Effect and Carrier Measurement

-When a magnetic field perpendicular to a current-carrying conductor is applied, the Lorentz force causes charge separation, resulting in a potential difference (Hall voltage) in the transverse direction.
+When a magnetic field is applied perpendicular to a current-carrying conductor, the Lorentz force deflects the charges, producing a transverse potential difference (Hall voltage).

 Hall Coefficient